A HISTORY OF LONDON IN THE 17TH CENTURY

 In 1642 civil war began between king and parliament.
 The royalists made one attempt to capture London in 1643 but their army was met 6 miles west of St Pauls by a much larger parliamentary army.
 The royalists withdrew.
 However the Puritan government of 1646-1660 was hated by many ordinary people and when Charles II came to London from France in 1660 an estimated 20,000 people gathered in the streets to meet him.
 All the churches in London rang their bells.

 The last outbreak of plague in London was in 1665.
 But this was the last outbreak.
 In 1666 came the great fire of London.
-It began on 2 September in a baker's house in Pudding Lane.
-At first it did not cause undue alarm.
-The Lord Mayor was awoken and said "Pish!
-A woman might piss it out!".
+It began on 2 September in a baker's house.
+At first, it did not cause undue alarm.
 But the wind caused the flames to spread rapidly.
 People formed chains with leather buckets and worked hand operated pumps all to no avail.
 The mayor was advised to use gunpowder to create fire breaks but he was reluctant, fearing the owners of destroyed buildings would sue for compensation.
 The fire continued to spread until the king took charge.
 He ordered sailors to make fire breaks.
-At the same time the wind dropped.
+At the same time, the wind dropped.

 About 13,200 houses had been destroyed and 70-80,000 people had been made homeless.
 The king ordered the navy to make tents and canvas available from their stores to help the homeless who camped on open spaces around the city.
 Temporary markets were set up so the homeless could buy food. but the crowds of homeless soon dispersed.
 Most of the houses in London were still standing and many of the homeless found accommodation in them or in nearby villages.
 Others built wooden huts on the charred ruins.